 What is United Way?
-Is it an airline?

-- Day of Action - This is United Way's green volunteer day, where we invite members of the community to do something good for the environment.
+- Day of Action This is United Way's green volunteer day, where we invite members of the community to do something good for the environment.

 Why should I give to United Way?

 We believe that giving comes from the heart and want our contributors to follow their beliefs.
 Knowing that United Way supports a diverse group of health, education, and income stability services provided by our partner agencies is reassuring.
 Giving fulfills the desire to help the many of the great needs in our community.
 All United Way funded agencies go through a rigorous screening process to be included on the list of funding recipients.

 Can I designate funds to a specific agency?

 Yes.
 If you have been touched by one of our agencies, we encourage you to follow your heart.
 By designating with United Way, you know that the agency has earned their allocation through the strict funding application and interview process.
 Be assured that United Way of Santa Rosa County DOES NOT reduce your pledge by deducting administrative and fundraising fees, as most other United Ways choose to do.

 All contributors, and noncontributors alike, are invited to join our Funds Distribution Team, led by members of our volunteer board of directors.
 This independent committee approves the agencies and then decides how much funding each will be allocated.